Frc-dev/FrcBot/README.md

-TODO:

--Improve readme

--Post full instructions on how to build this locally

--Fix settings not being saved

--Improve formatting of mods HD+HR to HDHR for better usability

--Allow several mods to be banned at once so you don't have to send the command multiple times

--Host the bot in some server so it runs 24/7

-This is a bot you can either download the source code and run yourself with python localClient.py or send a DM to Frc in osu! (if you receive no answer my computer is off or I forgot to turn on the bot feel free to send me a DM)

-The cool thing is this bot uses the v2 api so it will read your lazer plays and take them into account for recommendation + it will provide lazer pp values

-Features:
+osu!
+Recommendation Bot
+This is a bot that recommends maps based on your top plays.
+You can either:

+Run it locally by downloading the source code and running:

+bash
+Copiar
+Editar
+python localClient.py
+Use it in-game by sending a DM to Frc in osu!

+Note: If you don't receive a response, my computer might be off or the bot isn't running.
+Feel free to DM me to let me know.

+💡 Features
-!r > Will recommend you a map based on your top plays
+!r — Recommends you a map based on your top plays.

-!settings [banned_mods] [acc_preference] > change your preferences for the maps in !r
+!settings [banned_mods] [acc_preference] — Change your preferences for recommendations.

+Example: !settings acc_preference 98

-!settings acc_preference [95,98,100] > the bot will recommend you maps where getting your acc_preference will yield positive results, default is 98
+!settings acc_preference [95, 98, 100] — Recommends maps where your chosen accuracy will yield positive results.
+Default is 98.

-!settings banned_mods > informative
+!settings banned_mods — Displays currently banned mods.

-!settings banned_mods [NM,HD,HR,HD+HR,HD+DT,HD+DT+HR] > toggle combinations of mods that you don't want to be sent by !r

-Credits:
+!settings banned_mods [NM, HD, HR, HDHR, HDDT, HDDTHR] — Toggle mod combinations to exclude from recommendations.

+The bot uses the osu! v2 API, so it includes your lazer plays and returns lazer pp values.

+📋 TODO
+ Improve this README

+ Post full instructions on how to build and run locally

+ Fix settings not being saved

+ Normalize mod formatting (e.g., HD+HR → HDHR)

+ Allow banning multiple mods at once (no need to send the command repeatedly)

+ Host the bot on a server so it's available 24/7

+⚙️ Requirements
+Python 3.8+

+Dependencies listed in requirements.txt

+osu! v2 API credentials

+🧠 Credits
-rosu-pp-py for performance calculation
+rosu-pp-py — For performance point calculation

-ossapi for v2 api wrapper usage
+ossapi — osu! v2 API wrapper